-M.Ed. in Teacher Education, concentration in K-12 Literacy Education and Reading Add-on (these are not online programs)
+M.Ed. in Teacher Education, concentration in K-12 Literacy Education and Reading Add-on (online options available)

 The mission of the Literacy Education Program is to prepare teacher leaders who advocate for and seek to integrate theory, research, and practice; engage in reflection, research, and professional collaborations; and offer culturally relevant, learner-centered opportunities for every student to develop the literacy skills needed in the 21st century.